rotex5/Fake_News_Detection/README.md

 ## Project Overview

-In this project, we utilized a diverse set of 29 machine learning algorithms to evaluate the veracity of news articles, enhancing the reliability and trustworthiness of information shared on social media platforms.
+In this project, a diverse set of 29 machine learning algorithms were utilized to evaluate the veracity of news articles, enhancing the reliability and trustworthiness of information shared on social media platforms.

 ## Algorithms Used